oeran93/Evil-HangMan/README.md

 Java-Evil-HangMan
 =================

+**note that controller and model and in the wrong folders!!

 The program makes use of the HashMap and Set classes to simulate the Hangman game.

 In the ordinary game of Hangman, the opponent (computer) chooses a word and te